More About WaterWorks Park

 The park was designed in what was considered to be an optimum location.
-Located within the city limits of Redding, population 80,000 Waterworks park is on Highway 299 and Interstate 5.
+Located within the city limits of Redding, population 80,000 WaterWorks Park is on Highway 299 and Interstate 5.
 The main freeway connecting Seattle to San Diego.
-It sits on about eight acres of land with a stream running through it.
+It sits on about eight acres of land with a stream running along side it.
 The park is seven miles south of Lake Shasta, one of the largest recreational lakes in California and ten miles east of Whiskeytown Lake, one of the prettiest.
-It is two and a half hours drive from Sacramento to the South, the same drive North to Medford Oregon and three hours to Eureka on the pacific coast and three and a half to Reno Nevada on the East.
+It is two and a half hour drive North of Sacramento, the same drive South of Medford Oregon and three hours to Eureka on the pacific coast and three and a half to Reno Nevada on the East.
 The weather is ideal, we are at the head of Sacramento River Valley where the average high temperature of the day in July and August is 100 degrees.

 Initially the park was owned by Slideco Recreations with David Enns as its president.
 After many years of steady growth the park was bought by Yanaco Corporation with Joe Murphy as President and CEO.
 White Water Wests Geoff Chutter was a great assistance in the design and park layout, the Bucking Bronco, the Whipper Snapper, and the Cork Screw are flumes that are still contemporary and popular.
 The late Kelly Ogle WWA hall of famer from New Braunfels, Texas, designed and installed our Kiddy play area and Raging River with the help of our project engineer Gary LaFramboise.
 Both of these attractions are the most popular features in the park.
 Old fashion for sure but our regular customers tell us in interviews and surveys not to change a thing.
 With the Raging River we pump about 10,000 gallons of water a minute down the Raging River over moguls and sandbars around steeply banked turns and through what used to be intermediate pools.
 The river starts in a pool at the top of a mountain over a weir the width of a tube.
 If the ride operator who is launching the rider just glides the tube into the weir and waits a few seconds for the water to rise, the tube and riders will pop out down the chute.